Bid Bond Insurance – What You Need To Know

 - The Surety: the financial agency that can issue the bid bond to the principal.

 Because of the high costs and risks involved in major construction projects, they can sometimes contain complexities not found in other lines of work.
-Which is why bid bonds are generally used for construction projects.
+This is why bid bonds are generally used for construction projects.
 The principal will purchase a bid bond at a set price from a surety like Intact, Aviva, Travelers etc. through insurance brokers such as ALIGNED Insurance.

 A bond cannot be granted, however, without the contractor undergoing some background checks first.
 The surety will look at a construction company or contractor’s past history, liquidity and reputation, the same way a bank would look at a customer’s credit score before issuing a credit card or loan.
 The insurance company/surety has to be confident that the principal has adequate ability and means to finish a project.